 You have the choice of which pharmacy you take your prescription to, or where your prescription is sent.
-Choosing or nominating a pharmacy works differently depending on which country you live.
-Scroll down for the specific information relating to the country that you require information.
+Choosing or nominating a pharmacy works differently depending on which country you live in.
+Scroll down to find prescription details relating to the country in which you require information on.

-The NHS Electronic Prescription Service (EPS) allows most GPs in England to send prescriptions electronically to a designated pharmacy of your choice.
-With EPS, there's no paper prescriptions, so you won't have to worry about keeping track of bits of paper.
+The NHS Electronic Prescription Service (EPS) allows most GPs in England to send prescriptions electronically to a nominated pharmacy of your choice.
+With EPS, there's no paper prescription, so you won't have to worry about keeping track of bits of paper.

 Step 1: Find which store you would like your prescription sent to

 Your chosen pharmacy may be closest to your home or work, or you can check out if there are any midnight pharmacies or pharmacies with extended opening hours.
-Just choose the one that is most convenient for you.
+Just choose a pharmacy that is most convenient for you.

 Step 2: Contact Boots or your GP surgery to nominate your selected pharmacy

 Tell the Boots pharmacy team that you'd like your prescriptions sent to your requested pharmacy (you can do this at any time, with or without a prescription), or let your GP surgery know which Boots pharmacy you'd like your prescriptions sent to.

 Step 3: Whether it’s a one-off or a repeat prescription, it will be sent straight to Boots